Abdullah007noman/tree/README.md

 The implementation consists of two main classes:
   * Node: Represents a single node in the tree with a value and references to left and right children
   * BinarySearchTree: The main BST class that contains all the operations
-## Limitations
-This is a basic BST implementation with the following limitations:

-* Not self-balancing (can become unbalanced with certain insertion orders)
-* No duplicate handling strategy (currently, duplicates go to the right subtree)
-* Integer values only (can be easily modified for other comparable types)
 ## Usage Example
 ``` python
 from bst import BinarySearchTree